Woestijnbok/DirectX-11/README.md

 # Introduction

 Welcome this project was used to introduce myself in the graphics programming world.
-I decided to start with DirectX 11 but I have done one a [Vulkan project](https://github.com/Woestijnbok/Vulkan-Tutorial) as well.
+I decided to start with DirectX 11 but I have done a [Vulkan project](https://github.com/Woestijnbok/Vulkan-Tutorial) since.
-Since this was my introduction, I mainly fondled with same basic phong and transparent shaders.
+Since this was my introduction, I mainly fondled with same basic phong and transparent shaders using hlsl.
 I also tested the use of normal maps and the different sampler filters.
 I tried to understand the graphics pipeline and DirectX 11 api as much as possible.

 <div align="center">